-- 49.2.7.11 Apply recession plane, building height, yard setback and site coverage controls as the primary means of signalling_ensuring-a minimumappropriate levels of outlook, sunshine and lightspaciousness, and daylight access, while acknowledging that through an application for land useand encourage resource consent applications that can achieve an outcome superior to that likely to result from strict compliance with the controls may well be identified better outcomes for these matters in the Zone. - 49.2.7.12 Ensure built form achieves reasonable levels of privacy for occupants of the subject site and neighbouring residential sites and units, including through the use of building setbacks, offsetting windows from one another, screening, or other means. - 49.2.7.13 Require a high level of landscape amenity which: - a. uses indigenous planting to increase ecological and biodiversity values, preferring vegetation that naturally occurs and/or previously occurred in the area; and - b. uses exotic planting to maintain local character where appropriate. - 49.2.8 Objective Development that supports resilience to, and mitigation of, the current and future effects of climate change and contributes to an integrated approach to stormwater management. - 49.2.8.1 Encourage site layout and building design that promote sustainabilityenvironmental efficiencies and performance, including design that conserves energy, reduces waste and reduces emissions. - 49.2.8.2 Require a minimum level of permeable surface on a site for stormwater management and landscape amenity. - 49.2.8.3 Subject to the limit on the maximum number of storeys, allow greater building height only where development is designed to achieve an improved standard of quality, including its environmental sustainability.
+- 49.2.7.11 Apply recession plane, building height, yard setback and site coverage controls as the primary means of signalling appropriate levels of outlook, spaciousness, and daylight access, and encourage resource consent applications that can achieve better outcomes for these matters in the Zone. - 49.2.7.12 Ensure built form achieves reasonable levels of privacy for occupants of the subject site and neighbouring residential sites and units, including through the use of building setbacks, offsetting windows from one another, screening, or other means.

+- 49.2.7.13 Require a high level of landscape amenity which: - a. uses indigenous planting to increase ecological and biodiversity values, preferring vegetation that naturally occurs and/or previously occurred in the area; and - b. uses exotic planting to maintain local character where appropriate. - 49.2.8 Objective Development that supports resilience to, and mitigation of, the current and future effects of climate change and contributes to an integrated approach to stormwater management. - 49.2.8.1 Encourage site layout and building design that promote environmental efficiencies and performance, including design that conserves energy, reduces waste and reduces emissions. - 49.2.8.2 Require a minimum level of permeable surface on a site for stormwater management and landscape amenity.